uncfez/webpage/content/authors/joseangelmartin/_index.md

 ---
 José Ángel Martín Baos is a predoctoral researcher in computer science in the Escuela Superior de Informática of the University of Castilla-La Mancha.
 There, he graduated with honors on both a BSc. in computer science in the year 2018, and a MSc. in computer science in the year 2019.

-He is currently studying his PhD at the University of Castilla-La Mancha as a teaching assistant.
+He is currently studying his PhD at the University of Castilla-La Mancha as a teaching assistant (profesor Ayudante).
 Previously, he has been working with a FPU (Ayudas para la formación de profesorado universitario) grant from the Spanish Ministry of Science, Innovation and Universities.
 He is also working as research assistant in the MAT (Modelos y Algoritmos en Sistemas de Transportes) research group since 2016.